joseph-flinn/site/frontend/posts/engineering-portfolio-management-part2.md

 before building them.

 It seems that the intangibility of software makes it look like writing software is cheap.
-It might take five minutes to write these three lines of code and five days to write three other lines of code.
+It might take five minutes to write these three lines of code and five days to write three additional lines of code.
 The end product in both cases is three lines of code but the impact may be completely
 different: an HTML button with a new hover state versus statistical analysis monitoring algorithm to determine the failure state of a dam generator.